andgregor/dayZ-Lighting/README.md

 Debugging
 ---------
-There are many lines debugging code, commented out, throughout the code.
+There are many lines of debug code, commented out, throughout the addon.
 Use the tools folder to enable logging to your .rpt file from the client.

 Requirements